 Do I understand the basis for the advertised returns?

 If specific returns are forecast or expected as part of the advertising and disclosure, what is the basis for that?
 And what are the risks of the return being less, or nothing?

-We strongly recommend you work with a professional financial adviser to help you answer these questions and understand the implications for you.
+We strongly recommend you work with a professional financial adviser to help you answer all your questions and understand the implications for you.
 We expect advisers will only recommend you become a wholesale investor if you have significant experience in investing and investment markets.
 You can opt-out of being a wholesale investor if you want to.
-Read more about working with a financial adviser.